 Hosting beautiful views of Salzburg this is also something I really recommend you do.
 For just €12 return, you get the cable railway up to the top and this ticket enables you to explore the castle.
 Not only are the views amazing, there is a few quirky things to do within.
 Inside there is a puppet museum, war museum, a knights restaurant, gift shop and several other museums which all come with your ticket.
 We stumbled across the puppet museum and we were thoroughly freaked out and there was even a few crying children!

 Loved by locals, this café sits on the highstreet just opposite Mozart’s birth house.
 This café is cute and the staff are super friendly.
 They sell amazing looking cake, hot chocolates (pictured) and home made apple strudel (personal recommendation there, it was amazing!!) definitely check it out if you need a break from walking around so much.

 Most cathedrals and churches in this town are free but rely on donations.
 We only went in a few so I cannot speak for all when I say they are free.
 However, the ones we went in to, pictures were allowed and you can donate on your way out.
-We stumbled across the Petersfriedhof graveyard and I honestly felt like I was intruding.
-It is beautiful though and I cannot stress that enough.
-While walking around I just kept saying “wow!”
-There was also a few people taking pictures in there but I felt rude so I didn’t take many.
-It’s very peaceful and worth a visit.
+We stumbled across the Petersfriedhof graveyard by accident.
+However, I did feel like I was intruding, despite how beautiful it is.
+There were tourists taking photos but out of respect, I didn’t.

 On the left hand side of Mozart’s birth house is a cute little alley way (pictured above and below) which hosts a garden shop, a few cute stalls and a lovely little café.
 This was our first stop after an unexpected hike.
 This café is all outside and would be lovely in the summer.
 They sell burgers (veggie options available) for €6 and other little bits and pieces.
 Ideal for snacks or a light lunch.
 It was so lovely sitting opposite a flower shop and really got me excited for the rest of my trip.